Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 To monitor your battery in SwitchBot app:

 You can monitor the remaining power of your Outdoor Spotlight Cam in real-time in an upcoming update to the SwitchBot app, which is expected to be released within November 2022.

-If you have other questions regarding the battery use, please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > Specify info to help describe your issue.

 ---